isomerpages/moe-edgefieldpri/_curriculum/Science/Key Programmes.md

 <img style="width:70%" src="/images/key%20programs%20(p6)%20adaptation.JPG">

-### Primary 6 - Talent Development Programme - E2K Science Programme Singapore
+### E2K Science Programme Singapore

 This programme, designed for Primary 3, 4 and 5 students who demonstrate a deep interest and ability in Science, is filled with many scientific investigations involving advanced science concepts.
 The students are engaged in scientific inquiry which will develop the habits, attitudes and dispositions scientists possess.